The most common answer to “Who’s your host?” or “Where’s your domain registered?” is “GoDaddy.”

 I’ve had clients use Media Temple.
 GoDaddy actually owns them now, so don’t entirely fit the ‘independent’ qualification anymore.
 But they’re great for more serious hosting needs.

 I’ve also heard good things about Web Hosting Hub, though I haven’t had the opportunity to work with them yet.
-Even GoDaddy has made the effort to improve their services to be able to compete for the developer’s good word.
+Even GoDaddy has made the effort to improve its services to be able to compete for the developer’s good word.